 Technical lines from top to bottom:

-The recent cycle high of 1.3620 serves as strong resistance.
-1.3550 was the November peak.
+1.3743 was a peak early in January and should be watched.
+The previous cycle high of 1.3620 serves as strong resistance.

 I remain bearish on GBP/USD